 HEPATITIS/HIV PROJECT DESCRIPTION

-Hepatitis C-related liver disease is a leading cause of death among people living with HIV and is a leading infectious cause of illness and death on its own.
-Globally, at least 2.3 million people living with HIV are coinfected with the hepatitis C virus (HCV), while over 150 million have HCV alone.
+Hepatitis C-related liver disease is a leading cause of death among people living with HIV in the United States and Europe.
+Globally, 2.3 million people living with HIV are coinfected with the hepatitis C virus (HCV), while over 150 million have HCV alone.
 Of those, 1.3 million are people who inject drugs.
 HIV worsens HCV disease progression and outcomes.
 TAG’s Hepatitis C Virus Project reviews the state of research on HCV monoinfection and coinfection.
 It advocates for better clinical trial designs, and access to curative treatment for all affected communities, and it continually monitors standards of care for people with HCV monoinfection and coinfection.
 The project works in collaboration with the HCV and HIV communities, scientists, government, and drug companies to make lifesaving information and curative hepatitis treatments universally available.
 Since the introduction of all-oral, short-course direct-acting antivirals (DAAs) in 2014, TAG has collaborated with partners globally to expedite universal, affordable access to these treatments.

 TAG’s Hepatitis Project has been at the forefront of a global HCV treatment access education and advocacy movement.
 The project has been instrumental in building a global coalition of activists in low- and middle-income countries who are advocating for access to these cures and for care for all people with HCV.
 However, due to disease progression, sobriety, and adherence restrictions imposed by governments and payers, pricing barriers, limited voluntary licensing by originator companies, and delays in drug registration, most countries can not afford to initiate treatment programs with DAAs.
 Without access to affordable, high-quality generic DAAs, global targets to reduce HCV incidence and mortality will be unattainable.
 Most people in need of HCV treatment will remain untreated - and the epidemic will continue to spread.
 TAG’s treatment activism shares campaign strategies and advocacy tools with partners domestically and in low- and middle-income country settings.